You are here

 Oxford Translation Day 2019

-Every June, St Anne's runs Oxford Translation Day, a celebration of literary translation consisting of workshops and talks.
-The day culminates in the award of the Oxford-Weidenfeld Translation Prize.
+Every June, St Anne's ran Oxford Translation Day, a celebration of literary translation consisting of workshops and talks.
+The day culminated in the award of the Oxford-Weidenfeld Translation Prize.

 Oxford Translation Day is a joint venture of the Oxford-Weidenfeld Translation Prize and Oxford Comparative Criticism and Translation (the research centre housed in St Anne’s and the Oxford Research Centre for the Humanities).

-All Oxford Translation Day events are free and open to anyone, but registration will be required.
+All Oxford Translation Day events were free and open to anyone, but registration was required.
 (Eventbrite links listed below.)

 14 June 2019

 5.15-7.15 pm.
 Prismatic Jane Eyre

 15 June 2019

 11.30-1 pm.
 Crossing Borders, Reaching Home: A Multilingual Translation Workshop